Getting into Blockchains is hard!

 Web3 & Truffle

 The toolkit to aid development of decentralised applications is growing.
-This course studies in depth the two most currently relevant and covers everything from installation and setup to custom configuration and scripting.
+This course introduces the two most currently relevant and covers everything from installation and setup to custom configuration and scripting.

 - Building an interface to interact with a smart contract